Blog post by Andrew Griffin

 LLCs can be used to separate your assets and liabilities in the business from those in your personal life.
 As an LLC, however, you must pay a self-employment tax and you have to pay into Social Security and Medicare.

 The “granddaddy” of businesses, there are various versions of corporations that can exist including: “C Corp,” “S Corp,” “Close Corporation,” “tax-exempt”, the list goes on.
 We don’t have enough time or ink to delve too deeply into the unique differences of the various corporations here, but a good place to get additional information is from the US Small Business Administration or the State of Maryland.

 Once you have figured out what form of business you want, make sure you start the official process.
 You will need to register your business with the Maryland Department of Assessments and Taxation.
 This will establish your official name and location of your business, as well as identifying the registered agent, or the person who will formally be the one to accept any service of process, should your business be sued or otherwise subject to any legal proceeding.

 A large number of business operations require a specific license or permit to operate legally.
 Your best source to check is the Maryland Department of Labor, Licensing and Regulation.

-Two things in life are certain—you know taxes are one of them.
+Two things in life are certain—and you know taxes is one of them.
 The state has a very keen interest in receiving all required tax revenue.
-There are a number of various taxes that a business could be responsible for sales, payroll, property, etc. Make sure you’re in compliance with the Maryland tax code BEFORE you open the doors!
+There are a number of various taxes that a business could be responsible for: sales, payroll, property, etc. Make sure you’re in compliance with the Maryland tax code BEFORE you open the doors!
 Along with the Department of Assessments and Taxation, the Office of the Comptroller of Maryland is your best place to start.